odkr/pandoc-zotxt.lua/man/man1/pandoc-zotxt.lua.rst

 ``.yaml``  CSL YAML
 ========== ==========

-Items are only added to the bibliography file, *not* updated or deleted.
-If you need to update the data in the file, delete the file, so that it will be regenerated from scratch.
-You can also edit it manually.
+The items in the bibliography file are *not* updated or deleted automatically.
+If you need to update the data in the file, delete it, so that it will be regenerated from scratch.
+You can also edit it manually; items are sorted by their ID.

 For example: